pokhrelbijay/GO/README.md

 # GO
-GO- A standard addressing system
+GO- A standard addressing system.

 Generating address to the users by grid system and google maps API via Android app.